Framework Laptop 13 (2025) Laptop Review

 N/A

 The Framework Laptop 13 2025 is only available with integrated graphics.
-The AMD Ryzen AI 5 340 has the AMD Radeon 840M, the Ryzen AI 7 350 has the Radeon 860M, while the Ryzen AI 9 HX 370 has the Radeon 890M.
-The Radeon 840M and 860M are relatively weak iGPUs that are only suitable for general productivity and some light gaming.
+The AMD Ryzen AI 5 340 has the AMD Radeon 840M; the Ryzen AI 7 350 has the Radeon 860M; and the Ryzen AI 9 HX 370 has the Radeon 890M.
+The Radeon 840M and 860M are relatively weak iGPUs, suitable only for general productivity and some light gaming.
 However, the Ryzen AI 9 HX's Radeon 890M is very close to the NVIDIA GeForce GTX 1650 (mobile) in performance, which is enough to handle some demanding games at 1080p with medium-low settings.

 RAM